 Basedash synchronizes your database columns and tables with Basedash every 24 hours.
 If you’ve modified your database schema and want to force a synchronization with Basedash right away, it’s possible to do so from the sidebar.

-APIs are used for Basedash actions.
+APIs are used for Basedash actions, which is Basedash’s main mechanism for writing data to external APIs.
 When creating a new API connection in Basedash, you must provide the base URL used for API calls as well as headers required for API calls (e.g. authorization headers).
 It’s also possible to create an API connection from one of our templates that we provide.